 Is your Maytag appliance worth fixing? (the honest math)

 This is the most important question, and the answer isn’t always simple.
-As a rule of thumb, we use the 50/50 rule.
-If the estimated cost of a repair is more than 50% of the cost of a new, comparable appliance, and your current machine is more than halfway through its expected lifespan (typically 10-13 years for Maytags), then replacement often makes more financial sense.
+As a rule of thumb, the 50/50 rule works: if the estimated repair cost is more than 50% of the cost of a new, comparable appliance, and your current machine is more than halfway through its expected lifespan (typically 10-13 years for Maytags), then replacement often makes more financial sense.

 Let’s break it down:

-• Minor Repairs on a Younger Appliance: A $225 repair for a new drain pump on your five-year-old, $1,100 Maytag washer is an easy decision.
+• Minor repairs on a younger appliance: A drain pump is one of the cheaper parts on a washer, so replacing one on a five-year-old machine is an easy decision.
 You should absolutely repair it.

-• Major Repairs on an Older Appliance: A $700 estimate to replace the compressor on your 12-year-old refrigerator is a much tougher call.
+• Major repairs on an older appliance: A compressor swap on a 12-year-old refrigerator is a much tougher call.
+National cost guides such as HomeGuide put a full compressor replacement job at $700 to $1,250 on average.
 Given the age and the cost, you’re likely better off investing that money into a new, more energy-efficient model with a fresh warranty.

-• The In-Between: What about a $400 control board replacement on an eight-year-old dishwasher?
+• The in-between: What about a control board replacement on an eight-year-old dishwasher?
 This is the gray area.
 The appliance is getting older, but it still has potential life left.
-In these cases, we’ll give you our honest assessment of the machine’s overall condition to help you decide.
+In these cases, the matched technician gives an honest assessment of the machine’s overall condition to help you decide.

 Why choose a local tech for your Maytag repair